 10. How much will a library card cost for those living outside the district?

 This will be decided by the newly elected library district board.
 However, neighboring library districts tend to base its library card fees on what the average household would have paid in taxes if it had been part of the library district.

 11. I live outside the proposed library district boundaries, and I can’t afford to buy a library card every year.
-Can I continue to use the library?

 Anyone can visit and use any public library during open hours.
 You’ll be able to browse through the collection of books and other materials, read, connect to wireless Internet, and participate in programs.
 You just won’t be able to check out books or other materials.

 12. Will any provision be made for children living outside the library district boundaries?